© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Area of middle and late Saxon town, off Star Lane is a scheduled monument protected by Historic England under reference 1005986.
 View the official record →

-Area of middle and late Saxon town, off Star Lane is a scheduled ancient monument comprising the remains of a Middle and Late Saxon settlement in Suffolk.
+The Area of middle and late Saxon town off Star Lane is a designated ancient monument in Suffolk representing occupation and settlement activity dating to the middle and late Saxon periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005986.

 Area of middle and late Saxon town, off Star Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005986.